ikrima/gamedevguide/contents/guides/ue4guide/wip/oculus-stuff/Tips & Tricks (1).md

 Enable HMD head tracking without being in VR mode:

-Set Editor Settings-&gt;Player-&gt;ViewportGetsHMDControl to true & console command "hmdpos enforce on" to enable head tracking in Unreal's Viewport or PIE mode without enabling stereo.
+Set Editor Settings->Player->ViewportGetsHMDControl to true & console command "hmdpos enforce on" to enable head tracking in Unreal's Viewport or PIE mode without enabling stereo.
 Very useful for debugging multiplayer or testing hmd functionality like avatars.

 Don't minimize the editor window while in VR Mode

 - You can maintain the Editor window during VR Preview mode by commenting out this line in PlayLevel.cpp:

 //TODO: ikrimae: Pipe disabling this based on a config variable.
 Not sure if this will crash the editor & also it's a perf hit
-//RootWindow-&gt;Minimize();
+//RootWindow->Minimize();

 Rename Oculus Home exe to get rid of it (C:\\Program Files (x86)\\Oculus\\Support\\oculus-home\\PC_OculusHome.exe)